Pakistan picks up its COVID vaccination drive just in time | DW | 23.06.2021

 "There is also the problem of lack of trust in the health system and Chinese vaccines.
 The government must buy all kinds of vaccines because Europeans and the West stress that only those who are vaccinated with Pfizer, AstraZeneca, Moderna or Johnson&Johnson vaccines will be allowed to travel to Europe."

-Health Minister Sultan said that Pakistan is "constantly working on procuring more vaccines from multiple sources, including China, USA, Europe and Russia."
+Health Minister Sultan stated that Pakistan is "constantly working on procuring more vaccines from multiple sources, including China, USA, Europe and Russia."

 "We made an agreement to procure 13 million doses of Pfizer vaccine.
-We have also started partial production within Pakistan of a Chinese vaccine," he added.
+We have also started partial production within Pakistan of a Chinese vaccine," he said.

 Pakistan has a history of anti-vaccine propaganda and myths linked with polio vaccination, which has been erroneously associated with fertility issues and Western conspiracies.